gavinmonahan/slurmCromwellGATK4/README.md

 See the [GATK](https://gatk.broadinstitute.org/hc/en-us) website for more information on this toolset
 ## Assumptions
 - Using hg38 human reference genome build
 - Running using HPC/SLURM scheduling.
-This repo was specifically tested on Pawsey Zeus machine, primarily running in the `/scratch` partition.
+Sarah's repo was specifically tested on Pawsey Zeus machine, primarily running in the `/scratch` partition.
+This repo is a fork for running on UWA HPC Kaya.
 - Starting from short-read Illumina paired-end fastq files as input

 ### Dependencies